seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/index.md

 # Home

-This is some basic, sample markdown.
+This is some callouts:

 {: .careful }
 A paragraph...

-{: .important-title}
+{: .important }
-Important title
+Milk before Cereal

 {: .tip }
 > Ideas